-Letter and number reversal is something that tripped me up for years – I have evidence still in a scrapbook which I started at the age of 7, though I clearly couldn’t have written that number the right way around.
+Letter and number reversal is something that tripped me up for years – I have evidence still in a scrapbook which I think I started at the age of 6.
+(I thought it was 7 but my brother corrected me on that!)
 Click on the photo below to see what I mean.

 I know it’s related to difficulties with spatial awareness; even today, telling left from right and reading a conventional clock require my full concentration.
 I have felt compelled to tell a prominent dyslexia specialist that it is of no help whatsoever to tell someone like me that you can tell your left from your right by making a capital L with your thumb and forefinger; they both look like plausible L’s to me.

 I’ve noticed over the years that fewer and fewer young people form letters and numbers in a traditional manner.
 Even well educated and literate teenagers write b and d almost like a 6 and a mirror image 6 – both of them written from the curl, around and up to the top of the line.

 So what can be done?

 DON’T make a “bed” by curling your thumbs and forefingers into a b and a d and hope that this will solve everything.

 This is by far the most popular suggestion for fixing b and d reversal.
 Imagine seeing a 17 year old doing this while he’s trying to fill out a government form.
 He’s an adult!
 And anyways – someone with a brain like mine will only panic at having to deal with very similar shapes in the air.